-Your first month is free.
+Your first two training sessions or matches are free.
 After that, player subscriptions need to be paid at the beginning of each month or you can pay per match or training session.
 Payments can be by standing order, credit or debit card, or bank transfer.
 Standing order is our preferred method.
 Cash is not currently accepted.

 We also manage a savings plan to help save for our overseas trips.

 The club has non-players who support in a number of ways - first aid, "water boys", photography, web design, writing match reports, WAGs and of course just turning up on a Sunday to watch (and shout!) from the side.
 It's free to attend matches - please come and support us.

 As a voluntary organisation, we would be very grateful if you were able to make a donation.

 The First and Second Teams play in the Lancashire and Cheshire League.
 We joined in 2016, having played in the Manchester Accountants League every Sunday for nearly two decades.
 They play every Saturday afternoon; home games are at the Trinity Sports Centre and away games are across Greater Manchester.
 Matches are usually at 2pm.